 Transition to work

-Young graduates and early school leavers face significant challenges in making the transition from education and training to the labour market.
-Not only are they less likely to have gained much work experience, but they are also less experienced in job search methods, and often lack interview and presentation skills.
-Therefore, their chances of falling into unemployment are greater, and they often encounter higher rates of turnover than older workers when they do find a job.
+Young graduates and early school leavers face significant challenges in their transition from education and training to the labour market.
+Not only are they less likely to have gained much work experience, but they are also less experienced in job search methods and often lack interview and presentation skills.
+When they do find a job they encounter higher rates of turnover than older workers.
+Without efforts to support and sustain early labour market entry, young people can face long spells of unemployment.
+Vulnerable groups, such as those with the lowest levels of educational attainment, are particularly at risk.
+This scenario impacts negatively the individuals concerned as well as the economy and society as a whole, both in the short and long term.